 This too is so common.
 Humor is good, we need more of it, but not when it becomes a place to distract us, to hide in, from the truth.

 Also called "circular reasoning, "begging the question" occurs when a topic of debate is spoken of in terms suggesting that it's already been settled and verified.

 For example, if one were to dispute the infallibility of the Bible, comments from an opponent such as "holy scripture" or "God's word" would be inadmissible as these phrases assume as fact that which is being contested.
 See the Evolution article for examples of this breach of logic.

 Here's another example from recent news.
 A headline, meant to deceive the unwary, blasts: "Such-and-such famous politician refuses to surrender certain documents, despite a court order to do so."
 We're led down a garden path to assume that it's right and just that the documents be surrendered.
 Never mind that such request, in itself, is illegal, an invasion of privacy, and part of a "witch hunt" to create an illusion of wrong-doing, and that the person in question has no legal duty, according to long-standing precedent, to surrender such documents.
 But you're not supposed to understand all this; you're supposed to judge him as "he's trying to hide something."

 This error in reasoning was discussed in the article "Reincarnation On Trial."

-Analogies can be helpful in making clear a hard-to-understand point, but analogies, of and by themselves, do not constitute evidence and cannot be used to conclusively support another arena of discussion.
+Analogies can be helpful in making clear a hard-to-understand point, but analogies, of and by themselves, do not constitute evidence, might be crafted to fortify any position, and cannot be used to conclusively support another arena of discussion.